mihirobendre/Crime_API/README.md

 ## Crime API endpoints:

 #### Route:`curl localhost:5000/`
 Description: Test-route for testing whether the app is running on the port.
-Output: "Hello, world!"
+Returns "Hello, world!"

+#### Route:`curl localhost:5000/help`
+Description: Provides a string of all endpoints and info.

 ### Data querying/filtering routes: